 AuthState object manages an authorization state, typically on behalf of

-a client package that makes requests to a Google API.
+a wrapper package that makes requests to a Google API.

 AuthState should be created through the constructor function

 init_AuthState(), which has more details on the arguments.

 AuthState$new( package = NA_character_, client = NULL, api_key = NULL, auth_active = TRUE, cred = NULL, app = deprecated() )

 Set the OAuth client